Motor Vehicle Accidents - South Australia

 Simply complete our contact form to request your free initial consultation.

 All motor vehicles registered in South Australia must also carry Compulsory Third Party insurance (CTP).
-Anyone injured in a motor vehicle accident, as a result of the negligence of another motorist, may be able to make a claim against the negligent party though a third party insurer.
-The sole third-party insurer in South Australia is Allianz Australia.
+Anyone injured in a motor vehicle accident, as a result of the negligence of another motorist, may be able to make a claim against the negligent party through a third party insurer.

 The damages an injured party is entitled to receive will be reduced if some portion of the blame for the accident is attributed to them.
 We will advise you on our views as to liability once we are in possession of all the facts relating to the accident.